Philippines deports US Marine in transgender killing

+During his five-year confinement, Pemberton said he spent “much time contemplating the many errors” he committed the night Laude died.
+“He wishes he had the words to express the depth of his sorrow and regret,” according to Pemberton’s message, which was issued by his lawyer, Rowena Garcia-Flores.

-Philippine immigration officers and American security personnel escorted the 25-year-old Marine from his cell in the main military camp in metropolitan Manila to the airport, where he boarded a military aircraft.
+Philippine immigration officers and American personnel escorted the 25-year-old Marine, who was in handcuffs and wearing a face mask, from his cell in the main military camp in metropolitan Manila to the airport, where he boarded a military aircraft.
 Ahead of the flight, he was subjected to a coronavirus test, which turned negative, immigration spokeswoman Dana Sandoval told The Associated Press.

+The U.S. Embassy said “all legal proceedings in the case took place under Philippine jurisdiction and law” and that “Pemberton fulfilled his sentence as ordered by Philippine courts.”

 On Monday, Duterte granted an “absolute and unconditional pardon” to Pemberton in a move that caught many by surprise.
 The Philippine leader has long been a vocal critic of U.S. security policies while reaching out to China and Russia.